-EMB 706 Society and Governance (3-0-3).
+EMB 610 Society and Governance

+(3-0-3).
 Focuses on the position of business in society and examines its relations with other stakeholders.
-Considers societal expectations. corporate accountability and strategic approaches to social responsibility.
-Discusses concepts of management accountability and fiduciary responsibility based on agent and stewardship models, particularly as they apply to corporate governance and the challenges faced by boards of directors.
-Explores the evolving legal structure of the UAE and examines such issues as contracts, dispute resolution, employment law and government regulation.
-Graded as Pass/Fail.
+Explores societal expectations, corporate accountability and strategic approaches to social responsibility.
+Analyzes concepts of management accountability and fiduciary responsibility based on agent and stewardship models with an emphasis on corporate governance and the challenges faced by boards of directors.
+Examines the evolving legal structure of the UAE and considers issues such as contracts, dispute resolution and employment law.
 Prerequisite: admission to the EMBA program.